open-source-flash/open-source-flash/README.md

 - [I wish I Were the Moon](http://www.kongregate.com/games/danielben/i-wish-i-were-the-moon)
 - [Cursor\*10](http://www.flashgamesplayer.com/online/Cursor-10.html)
 - [Clock2D.com](https://www.clock2d.com/) - Alarm clock radio with themes, fullscreen, countdown, and sharing features.

-## Flash as an art medium
-Flash was also a platform for creative expression in an exciting new medium with global reach at a time when sound and moving images were barely breaking into the internet.
-Many artists took the media and shaped it to their own style.
-These digital pieces were both mesmerizing and disturbing.

-We do lots to save and restore old manuscripts so, why not consider any interactive artworks that were developed on this platform and can't be ported truthfully to just a video format.

-Feel free to add other interactive art projects that you think deserve to be saved:
 - http://nails.hoogerbrugge.com/